smartaquarius10/setup_raspberrypi/README.md

 - Add .xsession and .xsessionrc in the home directory of user
 - Copy startwm.sh to /etc/xrdp

-### Haproxy
-User haproxy xfg if need to manage raspberry pi at port 80

 ## Steps to enable auto mount harddisk.
 We can use fstab but it creates problem in the startup if harddisk is not connected